By Joe Dinga Pefok

 Since the first case of COVID-19 was detected in Cameroon, March 6, the Government has continued to resists calls by public health professionals for a total confinement of the population in towns like Yaounde, Douala and Bafoussam that have high prevalence rate of the virus.
 The Cameroon Medical Council led by its President, Dr. Guy Sandjo, organised a press conference in Yaounde, to press on the Government to embark on a total confinement of the population.

 The pretext of the Cameroon Government is that it would seriously affect the economy.
-That argument is, however, being challenged by many people, who say Government hesitation to declare a lockdown is because it is not willing to provide the accompanying measures that the population is demanding.
-If big economies like Britain, Italy, Spain, South Africa, France and others can embark on a lockdown as a major strategy to stop the spread of COVID-19, what more of Cameroon!
+That argument is, however, being challenged by many people, who say the Government’s hesitation to declare a lockdown is because it is not willing to provide the accompanying measures that the population is demanding.
+If big economies like Britain, Italy, Spain, South Africa, France, and others can embark on a lockdown as a major strategy to stop the spread of COVID-19, what more of Cameroon!
 New York has been locked down for weeks.
-On April 13, the Nigerian Government that had opted for a partial confinement extended the lockdown of Lagos, Abuja and Ogun States by two weeks.
+On April 13, the Nigerian Government that had opted for partial confinement extended the lockdown of Lagos, Abuja, and Ogun States by two weeks.

 If Lagos can be lockdown, what more of Douala!
 A public health expert in Douala, Dr Roger Etoa, cannot understand the reason for the hesitation, when a country like India has locked down to curb the spread of the pandemic.

 In fact, health experts are blaming the Cameroon Government for the increasing spread of COVID-19 in the country.